mxsgrs/WebApiStarterPack/ReadMe.md

 }
 ```

 This method is called in **Program.cs** like this `builder.Services.AddStarterServices()`.
-Once this is done, services are available in all controllers and
+Once this is done, services are
-services like in the following examples.
+**available in all controllers and services constructor** like in the following examples.

 ```csharp
 public class AuthenticationController(IAuthenticationService authenticationService, IMapper mapper)